-The Bergen County lawyers with Aretsky Law Group, P.C. understand that life can spin out of control at times, despite our best efforts.
+The Bergen County divorce lawyers with the Aretsky Law Group understand that life can spin out of control at times, despite our best efforts.
 If that happens to you, Aretsky Law can help.
 Our firm possesses the legal knowledge, experience, and skill you need to help you get through your trying time.
-So, if you are facing a divorce, child custody or child support dispute, injuries suffered from an auto accident, slip and fall, or an injury at work, in Bergen County, Aretsky Law Group, P.C.’s accomplished attorneys will fight to protect your rights and your legal interests.Bergen County Family Law
+So, if you are facing a divorce, child custody or alimony dispute, the accomplished Bergen County divorce attorneys at the Aretsky Law Group will fight to protect your rights and your legal interests.Bergen County Family Law

 Family law in New Jersey encompasses a broad range of legal issues the involve the family in some manner.
 For example, litigation involving the dissolution of marriage, child custody, child support, adoption, juvenile criminal matters, and paternity all fall under the general rubric of family law.
 Family law also encompasses legal disputes involving wills and estates of family members.
 In Bergen County, issues involving the family are heard in the Bergen County Superior Court by a family law judge.Bergen County Custody Disputes